The LAMP stack is a bundle of software used to serve dynamic web pages and web applications. LAMP stands for:

 Step 5: Test PHP processing

-Now we will need to make some configuration changes in order to locate and serve websites.
+We will need to make configuration changes to locate and serve websites.
 To test if the server is working, you should enter the directory /var/www/html/ which is the default directory for Apache to place websites.

 Enter the directory and create an info.php file using the nano text editor.